besteon/Ironmon-Tracker/README.md

 https://github.com/mkdasher/PokemonBizhawkLua

 ## Installation
+1. Download the project from the releases section.
+The master branch has additional changes and may be broken.
-1. Unzip the project anywhere you like.
+2. Unzip the project anywhere you like.
 The script will create a database file in the same directory as ironmon_tracker.lua.
 The ironmon_tracker folder must be in the same directory as ironmon_tracker.lua.
-2. Load your ROM in Bizhawk
+3. Load your ROM in Bizhawk
-3. Tools -> Lua Console -> Open Script -> ironmon_tracker.lua
+4. Tools -> Lua Console -> Open Script -> ironmon_tracker.lua

 ## Features
 ### Overworld View: